STM (Turkish company)

-STM (Savunma Teknolojileri Mühendislik ve Ticaret A.Ş.) is a company operating in Turkey, operating in the civil, public (including military) and private sectors.
+STM (Savunma Teknolojileri Mühendislik ve Ticaret A.Ş. / Defense Technologies Engineering and Trade Co AS) is a defence company in Turkey, operating in the civil, public (including military) and private sectors.
+STM produces various products and services in the fields of air, naval and land defense, as well as software and cyberspace.

+STM is one of the contractors of the Turkish Armed Forces, supplying security forces, particularly the Turkish Naval Forces, with indigenous systems and solutions.

 History

 STM was established in 1991 by decree from the Turkish Government’s Defence Industry Executive Committee to provide project management, system engineering, technology transfer, technical and logistical support, and consultancy services to the Presidency of the Republic of Turkey, Presidency of Defense Industries (SSB) and the Turkish Armed Forces (TSK).

+STM was included in the Defense News Top 100, which ranks the world’s top 100 defense companies for three consecutive years, starting in 2018.

 Governance

-STM is managed by a Governance Board with five members, led by Chairman Prof. Dr. İsmail DEMİR, with General Manager Özgür GÜLERYÜZ as of June 2020 (formerly the Assistant General Manager — Engineering and Consulting.)
+STM is headed by the Chairman of the Board Prof. Dr. İhsan Kaya and General Manager Özgür Güleryüz.

 Operations

 STM has three main divisions: engineering, technology and consultancy.
 It operates in the fields of military naval platforms, cybersecurity, autonomous systems, radar systems, satellite technologies, command and control systems, certification and consultancy.